BharathiH2000/Portfolio/README.md

 # Portfolio
-This is a HTML and CSS project
+A portfolio project is an collection of our skills,projects,personal information and our educational background.